 Zackary Vernon specializes in American literature and film.
 In particular, his work examines the intersections among environmental activism, philosophy, film, and literature from romanticism to the present.
 Vernon also has an abiding interest in studying the literary, cultural, and material history of Appalachia and the U.S. South.
 His research has appeared in a range of scholarly books and journals, including Journal of American Studies, Southern Cultures, and ISLE: Interdisciplinary Studies in Literature and Environment.
-Vernon is a co-editor of Summoning the Dead: Essays on Ron Rash (University of South Carolina Press, 2018), and he is the editor of Ecocriticism and the Future of Southern Studies (under contract with Louisiana State University Press).
+Vernon is a co-editor of Summoning the Dead: Essays on Ron Rash (University of South Carolina Press, 2018), and he is the editor of Ecocriticism and the Future of Southern Studies (Louisiana State University Press, 2019).

 - Ph.D., English, University of North Carolina at Chapel Hill